 - According to this, Muslims would be represented by Muslim leaders, i.e. there was a separate electoral college for the representation of the Indian Muslims.

-- Morley was the Secretary of State for India.
-Minto was the Viceroy.
-There was a discussion between Morley and Minto, and Morley had made the remark, “Please remember, in granting separate electorates we are showing the dragons’ teeth and harvest will be bitter.”
+- Morley was the Secretary of State for India who reported directly to Viceroy Minto.
+In a discussion between Morley and Minto, and Morley had made the remark, “Please remember, in granting separate electorates we are showing the dragons’ teeth and harvest will be bitter.”